-1. To enable everyone on the degree programme to develop a thorough knowledge and understanding of the natural history of marine organisms and both their zoological and ecological function within the marine ecosystem in the specialist areas of; (i) the biology and physiology of marine organisms; (ii) the evolution of both organisms and functional morphologies and (iii) the ecology of marine communities, together with appropriate practical and key skills.

-- 2. To be able to appreciate the application of this knowledge and understanding to the management of human activities. - 3.
-To provide a Marine Zoology programme for well motivated people from a diversity of social, geographic and academic backgrounds. - 4.
-To provide an advanced curriculum enhanced by an active research environment that will encourage: thinking in a critical and constructive manner, awareness of new technologies and the skills and aptitudes needed for the development of a wide variety of careers within Marine Science and other areas of graduate employment. - 5.
-To stimulate an informed interest in natural history, evolution and taxonomy and engender an awareness of its importance and its interaction with society and the environment. - 6.
-To provide an environment within which everyone can enjoy their learning experience and develop the skills and attitudes to underpin lifelong learning.
+- 1. To enable everyone on the degree programme to develop a thorough knowledge and understanding of Marine Biology and Oceanography both across, and at the interface between, these two intimately related disciplines, in the specialist areas of; (i) the biology of marine organisms; (ii) the ecology of marine communities and (iii) the physical and chemical processes occurring in the marine environment, together with appropriate practical and key skills - 2.
+To be able to appreciate the application of this knowledge and understanding to the management of human activities - 3.
+To provide a joint programme in Marine Biology and Oceanography for well motivated people from a diversity of social, geographic and academic backgrounds - 4.
+To provide an advanced curriculum enhanced by an active research environment that will encourage: thinking in a critical and constructive manner, awareness of new technologies and the skills and aptitudes needed for the development of a wide variety of careers within Marine Science and other areas of graduate employment - 5.
+To stimulate an informed interest in multidisciplinary Marine Science and engender an awareness of its interaction with society and the environment - 6.
+To provide an environment within which everyone can enjoy their learning experience and develop the skills and attitudes to underpin lifelong learning